wanman/mailcow/README.md

 A summary of what software is installed with which features enabled.

 **General setup**
-* System environment adjustments (hostname, timzone, etc.)
 * Automatically generated passwords with high complexity
-* Self-signed SSL certificate for all installed and supporting services
+* Multi-SAN self-signed SSL certificate for all installed and supporting services
 * Nginx or Apache2 installation (+PHP5-FPM)
 * MySQL or MariaDB database backend, remote database support
 * **Z-Push** integration (IMAP, CalDAV and CardDAV)